-Each Sunday, church sanctuaries are filled with pastors, priests, and parishioners who struggle with the same weaknesses and exhibit the same bad behaviors as those who never attend.
+Each Sunday, church sanctuaries are filled with pastors, priests, and parishioners who struggle with the same weaknesses and exhibit the same destructive behaviors as those who never attend.

 Legalistic believers exalt themselves and judge others without mercy.
-Callous believers live selfishly and ignore the needy.
+Callous believers live selfishly and ignore people in need.
 Misguided believers abuse their faith to justify all kinds of evil.

 We should not be startled by this reality.

 The Bible does not hide the flaws of its heroes, a group that includes murderers, adulterers, human rights abusers, prostitutes, and traitors.
 Several New Testament books address problems in the early church that persist today.

 The misbehavior of reborn believers has no bearing on the integrity of the Bible or its relevance to us.

 The unlawful actions of police officers and judges do not render criminal statutes moot.
 They still apply to us.